-CONTEST DETAILS
+CONTEST DETAILS SEP

 The students are to design promotional materials to be used by an online restaurant.
 The items include a logo, an advertisement, a menu, and a coupon.
-These items must be in colour, on separate pages, submitted in order (as listed on the Contest Requirements on the next page), and placed in a digital file folder.
-There will be no loose paper.
-All files must be submitted electronically (either by an attached CD, USB, or as an attachment to an email).
+These items must be in colour, on separate pages, submitted in order (as listed on the Contest Requirements on the next page), and placed in a portfolio or file folder.